foohardt/spiking-neurons/README.md

 Spiking Neurons is an experimental interactive visualization of a spiking neural network run in the web browser.

+## Instructions

+- Open web browser and navigate to `http://public.beuth-hochschule.de/~s85393/deep-learning/spiking-neurons/`
+- Set network paramaters or use default parameters (for parameter description see section `Spiking Neural Network`)
+- Click `Initialize Network` to initialize network data structure
+- Click `Render Network` to render network visualization
+- Click on any neuron and observe network activity
+- To stop network from spiking click `Stop Network Activity`

 ## Technical Documentation

 This section provides an overview about the technical setup of the project.
 Project depedencies are listed and crucial components, functions and attributes are explained.

+### Local Usage

+- Clone repository
+- Open CLI and navigate to project root folder
+- Install dependencies with `npm install`
+- Run simulatur with `npm start`
+- Open `localhost:3000` in browser

 ### Dependencies